ComfyBear41/Test-holograms/README.md

 ### Hogel generation from the subimages

-Once the subimages are generated, the user must compile the file *mainHogelGeneration.py* which will calculate the hogels for each perspective and return an *npy file* with the information of all the hogels stacked in order of perspective in a single matrix.
-The variables that the user may want to change are:
+Once the subimages are generated, you must compile the file *mainHogelGeneration.py* which will calculate the hogels for each perspective and return an *npy file* with the information of all the hogels stacked in order of perspective in a single matrix.
+The variables that the you may want to change are:

 - *directorySubimages* : Directory to the subimages generated.
 - *directoryTransfer* : Directory where the *npy files* will be saved.